CompCogNeuro/sims/ch6/objrec/README.md

 In addition to presenting the novel objects during training, we also need to present familiar objects; otherwise the network will suffer from *catastrophic interference*.
 The following procedure was used.
 On each trial, there was a 50% chance that a novel object would be presented (`PNovel` in the panel).
 If a novel object was presented, its location, scaling and rotation parameters were chosen using .5 of the maximum range of these values in the original training.
 Given that these 4 factors (translation in x, translation in y, size, and rotation) are combinatorial, that means that roughly .5^4 or .0625 of the total combinatorial space was explored.
 If a familiar object was presented, then its size and position was chosen completely at random from all the possibilities.
 This procedure was repeated for just 10 epochs of 100 objects per epoch.
 Importantly, the learning rate in everything but the IT and Output connections was set to zero, to ensure that the results were due to IT-level learning and not in earlier pathways.
 In the brain, it is very likely that these earlier areas of the visual system experience less plasticity than higher areas as the system matures.

-* To setup the system for this form of generalization training, click the `Train Novel` button in the toolbar.
-This loads the trained weights, sets the epoch counter to 40 to get it to train for 10 epochs up to the 50 epoch stopping point, and sets the environment generation to be of the form described above.
-Once you do this, do `Step Run` to continue the training run for 10 epochs.
+* To setup the system for this form of generalization training, click `Init` and then the `Train Novel` button in the toolbar.
+This loads the trained weights and sets the environment generation to be of the form described above.
+Next, set the `Step` button to `Epoch` instead of trial, and set it to step 10 epochs at a time instead of just 1.
+Then, click the `Step` button, and switch to the `Train Epoch Plot` to watch the training.

 * After the network is trained, you can then run the testing by doing `Test All`.